 Located in northern Peru, in the region known as the Eastern Cordillera, at an altitude of 2,430 meters above sea level, this town is considered a symbol of the ancient Inca people who were wiped off the face of the earth.
 The city center stretches from the Andes to the Amazon rainforest.
 "Machu Pichu" means "Old Mountain", "Old Peak".
 The town was built in the middle of the fifteenth century but existed only a hundred years later.
 The lost city was rediscovered in the early twentieth century, just four hundred years after the city's population fled due to illness and war.
 Without affecting the town's ancient architecture, certain reconstruction works were carried out and restored for tourists to visit.
 Due to its location in a dangerous area and its intolerance of any natural disasters, the town is expected to be added to the UNESCO World Heritage List.
 However, the region remains one of the main tourist centers, and in 2019 alone, more than one and a half million tourists visited Machu Picchu.

 Located in the Yucatan region of Mexico, the Mayans built this large city in the sixth century AD and continued until the thirteenth century.
-Its architectural style, history, nature, and many other features are enough to make this city a list of the Seven Wonders of the World.
+Its architectural style, history, nature, and many other features are enough to made this city on a list of the Seven Wonders of the World.
 In 2017 alone, more than two and a half million people visited Chichen Itza, one of the world's most popular tourist destinations, to see this uniqueness with their own eyes.

 Located in Italy, the Colosseum, the most magnificent historical monument of ancient Rome, is also known as the Flavian Amphitheater.
-The Colosseum, the only miraculous structure on the list in Europe, was built in the first century AD, for 8 years.
+It took 8 years(in the first century AD) to build this magnificent wonder.
 For centuries, this monument has hosted battle scenes of world-famous gladiators and wild animals, imitating naval battles.
 The elliptical Colosseum, 48 meters high and 527 meters in circumference, was severely damaged during the reign of Emperor Macri and was subsequently rebuilt, but was later partially rebuilt.
 The building is currently being carefully guarded by the Italian government.
 The Colosseum, one of the Seven Wonders of the Modern World is considered one of the brightest tourist attractions as the most famous symbol of Rome.
 According to the chronicles, "As long as the Colosseum exists, so will Rome, and when the Colosseum disappears, so will Rome, and with it the whole world."
 We should also note that this is the only World Wonder in Europe.

 8. Taj Mahal